-The flexibility afforded to funds in the mixed investment and absolute return sectors means performance will vary widely, even between funds in the same sector.
+The flexibility of funds in the Mixed Investment and Absolute Return sectors means performance will vary widely.
+Even between funds in the same sector.

-Over the past five years both equity and bond markets have performed well overall, and investments in these sectors have achieved respectable returns.
-Funds with higher exposure to shares and those where the managers have been prepared to take on more risk have been rewarded on the whole, although this is not a guide to how they will perform in future.
+Over the past five years both share and bond markets have performed well.
+Funds investing in these areas have also generally delivered good returns.
+Those that have invested more in shares and taken on more risk have tended to perform better, though this isn’t a guide to how they’ll perform in future.

-Looking ahead, we believe government bonds offer diversification benefits, but with yields still at historic lows we believe there are opportunities to deliver better returns elsewhere.
-Corporate bonds, including higher-risk high-yield bonds, offer acceptable yields for the risks being taken, in our view, and remain useful for income-seeking investors and those who don’t want 100% exposure to shares.
+We think government bonds are still useful to diversify a portfolio.
+But yields are low so we think there are other assets that could deliver better returns.
+Corporate bonds, including higher-risk high-yield bonds, offer acceptable yields for the risks being taken in our view.
+They’re also useful for investors who want a regular income or don’t want to only invest in shares.
 Yields are variable, not guaranteed and not a reliable indicator of future income.

 Source for performance figures: Financial Express

 Mixed Investment 40-85% Shares.
-This fund aims to generate an attractive and sustainable income by investing across global financial markets, including higher-risk emerging markets, but with a bias towards shares.
+This fund aims to generate an attractive and sustainable income by investing across global financial markets, including higher-risk emerging markets, but with a focus on shares.

 Investing in out-of-favour companies and holding them for the long term has worked well for Robin Hepworth.
 His long-term performance is excellent, though past performance isn’t a guide to future returns.
 In recent years the manager’s investment style has lost its shine and many investors have preferred companies they think have higher-growth potential.
 This hasn’t helped performance but investment styles go in and out of fashion, and we believe the tide will turn back in Robin Hepworth’s favour again.
 We think this is an excellent income-focused fund.